USS Leyte (CV-32): Service history

+Beginning in September 1948, while in Guantanamo Bay, Leyte hosted a number of Air Force pilots for a month, cross-training for carrier-based operations.
+Notable pilots participating in those exercises included Kenneth O. Chilstrom and George I. Ruddell.

+The deployment of Leyte to the Mediterranean in mid-1950 included a demonstration of airpower over Beirut, Lebanon, on 14 August, supporting the Middle East against communist pressure.
+Leyte returned to Norfolk on 24 August, and after two weeks of preparation, departed on 6 September to join Task Force 77 (TF 77) in the Far East to support United Nations Forces in Korea.

 Leyte arrived at the Sasebo base for U.S. Fleet Activities in Sasebo, Japan, on 8 October 1950 and made final preparations for combat operations.
 From 9 October – 19 January 1951, the ship and her aircraft spent 92 days at sea and flew 3,933 sorties against North Korean forces.
 Her pilots accumulated 11,000 hours in the air while inflicting massive damage upon enemy positions, supplies, transportation, and communications.
 Among the squadrons based on Leyte were the VF-32 Swordsmen, flying the F4U Corsair.

-This squadron included the first African-American naval aviator, Ensign Jesse LeRoy Brown, who was killed in action on 4 December 1950.
-Leyte returned to Norfolk for overhaul 25 February 1951.
+Leyte returned to Norfolk for overhaul on 25 February 1951.
 After fleet training exercises in the Caribbean terminated on 21 August, the carrier departed for her fifth tour of duty with the United States Sixth Fleet on 3 September.
 She returned to Norfolk on 21 December for operations out of Hampton Roads, and again steamed for the Mediterranean on 29 August 1952.
 Reclassified CVA-32 on 1 October, she returned to Boston on 16 February 1953 for deactivation.
 On 8 August, however, she was ordered to be retained in the active fleet, and, redesignated CVS-32 on the same day, work was begun converting her to an ASW carrier.

-At 15:15 on 16 October 1953, while still under conversion to an antisubmarine carrier, Leyte suffered an explosion in her port catapult machinery room.
-Within minutes, naval base and city fire trucks were on the scene.
-After a hard and gallant fight, the fire was extinguished at 19:57.
-As a result of the fire, 37 men died and 28 were injured.

 Conversion completed on 4 January 1954, Leyte departed Boston for Quonset Point, Rhode Island, as flagship of Carrier Division 18 (CarDiv 18).
 She remained there for the next five years conducting ASW tactical operations along the eastern seaboard and in the Caribbean.

 Leyte departed Quonset Point in January 1959 for the New York Navy Yard where she commenced preinactivation overhaul.
 She was redesignated AVT-10 and decommissioned both on 15 May 1959, and was assigned to the Philadelphia group of the Atlantic Reserve Fleet, where she remained until sold for scrap in September 1970 and completed in Chesapeake, Virginia.